railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/index.rst

 Ensuring that you track opportunities
 -------------------------------------

 Just like the leads, Open ERP provides several menus to handle sales opportunities efficiently.
-All the menus for opportunities are under the menu *CRM & SRM > Presales > Opportunties*.
+All the menus for opportunities are under the menu :menuselection:`CRM & SRM --> Presales --> Opportunities`.

-To quickly create a new opportunity, use the menu Opportunity > New Opportunity.
+To quickly create a new opportunity, use the menu :menuselection:`Opportunity --> New Opportunity`.
 You usually use this menu in the case where the opportunity is direct and doesn't come first from a lead.
 It can also be useful to create a shortcut to this menu so that you can quickly open a new opportunity form when you need to – after a phone call, or an email, that needs followup.

-The salesperson uses the menu *Opportunites > My Opportunities > My Open Opportunities* to track their opportunities.
+The salesperson uses the menu :menuselection:`Opportunites --> My Opportunities --> My Open Opportunities` to track their opportunities.
 After the different customer contacts, the salesperson can enter the information into the form to describe the activity.
 The history tab provides a history of all the information about the activity throughout its life.
 The activities are automatically reported on the partner form of the associated customer.
 To see this, open the events tab when you open the partner form.

 .. figure:: images/crm_partner_event.png
    :align: center